jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/3DAggregate.rst

 *Keep in mind, that this is really random process and same growth parameters will result in wide ranging models.
 One needs to run many times and see, how the results vary.
 Store results which are close to your target data, you may never recreate them.*

 *Some parts of the code generate randomly errors or failures.
+Sometimes code seems to hang in evaluation of aggregate which was grown...
 I will be trying to find a solution fo those which are errors, some are simply results of random growth.
 In any case, solution is to run model again.
 There are some specific conditions which seem to fail all the time.
 Select different parameters.*

+**Find Best Match Aggregate** added 2021/12, this is random growth of Aggregates (see at the end of this  page) but match to wanted fractal parameters is evaluated by "Misfit" parameter.
+User defined number of aggregates is grown and if aggregate within user defined Misfit value, aggregate is accepted and test is stopped.
+If good enough fit is not found, lowest misfit aggregate is available as the last saved aggregate.

 .. _MassFractalAggregateModel.Parameters: